cemalokten/bar-clock/README.md

 - Stacking CSS classes/id's
 - Divide up page using CSS `grid` along with `flex`

+### 🦺 Testing
+- Works on latest version of Firefox, Chrome and Edge
+- Mobile only works in landscape
+- Further testing required

 ### ⏳ Future improvements
 - [ ] Different time-zones
 - [ ] More colours